SoftwareAG/c8y-docs/content/device-demos/mbed-ublox.md

 * [mbed appliation shield](https://mbed.org/components/mbed-Application-Shield/).
 * A USB type A to type B adapter.
 * A power supply.
-* A SIM card with data plan for Internet access.
+* A SIM card with data plan for internet access.
 The SIM card should have no SIM PIN.
 The SIM PIN can be deactivated using any mobile phone.
 * You need access to the Cumulocity IoT platform.
 If you do not have access yet, try Cumulocity for free.
 Go to Software AG Cloud > [Cumulocity IoT] (https://www.softwareag.cloud/site/product/cumulocity-iot.html#/) and select "Try for free".

-### Setup
+### Setting up and registering the device

 1. Insert the SIM card into the SIM slot on the backside of the u-blox C027.
 2. Attach the cellular antenna to the board.